Glossary Of Terms And Services

-Examinations (Equivalency) - Equivalency examinations are given at the discretion of the academic unit to determine whether upper division transferred coursework may be applied as subject credit to the major requirements for the degree.
-Passing the examination does not provide additional unit credit.
+Examinations (Equivalency) - Given at the discretion of an academic unit, equivalency examinations determine if transferred upper-division course work may be applied as subject credit to the major requirements for the degree.
+Passing the exam does not provide additional unit credit.
 Contact the appropriate academic unit for specific details.

 Exception to Residence - See Request for Exception to Residence.

 Exceptional Course: A course determined to grant full-time enrollment status, regardless of the number of registered units.
 Such courses include course numbers 594 and 794, courses GRSC 800 and GRSC 810, and other courses and programs as determined by the Office of the Registrar.